zalando/skipper/docs/tutorials/development.md

 The actual filter implementation has to satisfy the `filter.Filter` interface `Request(filters.FilterContext)` and `Response(filters.FilterContext)`.
-If you need to clean up for example a goroutine you can do it in `Close()`, which will be called on filter shutdown.

 The simplest filter possible is, if `filters.Spec` and `filters.Filter` are the same type: